 - Three recent letters of recommendation (Strong preference is given to recommendations from professionals who are familiar with applicants’ clinical work, as opposed to letters that highlight applicants’ academic achievements.)

 - A brief clinical case write-up, with all identifying data removed.
-(We have no preference regarding clinical setting and/or type of client (age, cultural identity, diagnosis, etc.), Simply select any clinical case that showcases your clinical skills at their best.
-Please keep in mind that extended clinical intake write-ups and/or assessment reports are not ideal for this purpose: Typically, they only show your diagnostic and treatment-planning skills, but not your ability to deal with clinical dynamics.
-If you would like to see an example of a write-up structure, you may refer to our Case Presentation Format.)
+Select any clinical case that showcases your clinical skills at their best; we have no preference regarding clinical settings and/or types of client (age, cultural identity, diagnosis, etc.).
+Please do not send extended clinical intakes, assessment reports, and other write-ups that showcase mainly your diagnostic and treatment-planning skills: We also want to see your acumen for understanding of and dealing with clinical dynamics in therapy.
+If you would like to see an example of a clinical write-up structure, you may refer to our Case Presentation Format.)

-Applicants are asked about their past training and clinical experience, as well as career goals.
-They are expected to be ready to present clinical cases or to illustrate their style of clinical work with examples.
-Other topics of the interview may include applicants’ experience in working with severely disturbed patients and their knowledge of psychiatric medications.
-Applicants’ experience with clients of diversity and understanding of their own cultural identity is often discussed.
+Applicants are asked about their past training and clinical experience, as well as training goals for the next year and overall career goals.
+Other topics of the interview may include applicants’ experience in working in the community mental health, with severely disturbed patients, and clients of diversity.
+All applicants are expected to be ready to present clinical cases and to discuss their understanding of their own cultural identity.

 SELECTION OF APPLICANTS

-RAMS, Inc. is an Equal Opportunity Employer and does not discriminate on the basis of race, culture, religion, ethnicity, physical ability, gender, or sexual orientation.
-While we prefer bilingual applicants, we accept monolingual English speaking students who are interested in cultural competency training.
+RAMS, Inc. is an Equal Opportunity Employer and does not discriminate on the basis of race, culture, religion, ethnicity, national origin, physical ability, gender, or sexual orientation.
+While some preference is given to bilingual/bicultural applicants, we are always happy to accept monolingual/monocultural English-speaking students who are genuinely interested in working with diversity.
+We also consider extra-training qualities that point to an applicant’s “good fit” for our program: relevant professional presentations and publications, teaching, awards, prior degrees in related fields or pertinent life experiences.

-The criteria listed below are those that are typically used for rating applicants during the interview and considered in our ranking of the applicants.
+The criteria listed below are those we typically use for rating applicants during the interview.
 This information is provided to you in hope that it will help reduce the interview stress.
 It is not necessary that all areas apply to each applicant.

 SELECTION CRITERIA FOR PRACTICUM

-- Commitment to professional working with Asians, refugees, Asian-Americans.
+- Commitment to professional working with Asians, Asian-Americans and Immigrants

 - Presentation of MSE and relevant assessment information

-- Ability to diagnose according to DSM-IV Criteria.
+- Ability to diagnose according to DSM-V criteria

 - Treatment plan matches case formulation

-- Awareness of transference and impact on his/her functioning as therapist
+- Awareness of transference and its impact on his/her functioning as therapist

-- Awareness of counter-transference and impact on the client.
+- Awareness of countertransference and its impact on the client

-- Ability to Express Self: understand questions, communicate effectively
+- Ability to express self, understand questions and communicate effectively

 - Capacity to be direct, self-assertive, candid

-- Capacity to tolerate stress, work pressure, work demands.
+- Capacity to tolerate stress and work demands

 - Commitment to own personal growth as an aspect of professional development

-- Awareness of counter-transference as impacting clinical work and able to talk about it.
+- Awareness of countertransference as impacting clinical work and ability to talk about it

 - Unique skills that would benefit a placement here